SuperEvilMegacorp/vainglory-assets/docs/_telemetry.md

 	}

 #### EarnXP
 This event is recorded when a player gains XP from any source. it could be killing a minion, miner or a hero.
+Pro-Tip: This event is not shown for XP trickle(XP gained per second of the match).

 	{
 		"time": "2017-03-17T00:39:09+0000",